Volunteering as a One To One Befriender

 How do I become a volunteer befriender?

-Becoming a volunteer befriender is really easy, just download and print our volunteer application form using the link below.
+Becoming a volunteer befriender is really easy, just download and print out our Volunteer expression of interest form

-Once completed, you will need to post your application form to the following address:
+Once completed, you will need to email it to [email protected] or post to the following address:

 The Befriending Scheme